 More than anything else, the attractions of two-story homes for me were the spectacular staircases.
 I clearly remember my grandparents’ home, with its tall wooden staircase that curved on a landing leading to the second-floor bedrooms.
-My cousins and I used to talk about – and imagine – the dramatic effect when one of the granddaughters descended down that staircase for prom night or for a wedding.
+My cousins and I used to talk about – and imagine – the dramatic effect when one of the granddaughters descended that staircase for prom night or a wedding.
 All of the girls thought that would be so awesome.
-And the boys, of course, could only think of sliding down fast and furious to the first floor on the bannister.
+And the boys, of course, could only think of sliding down fast and furious to the first floor on the banister.

 Over the years, I’ve gone back and forth between a one-story or two-story home.
 Certainly, there are people like me who are open to either plan – or inspired by both.
 But because there can be only one choice for your dream home, let’s look at the advantages and limitations of both versions – and help you decide.

 Why Would You Go with a One-Story Design?